arabcoders/watchstate/FAQ.md

 ---

-### Q: Sometimes episodes or movies don't make it to webhook server?
+### Q: Sometimes newly added episodes or movies don't make it to webhook server?

-As stated in webhook limitation sometimes servers don't make it easy to receive those events, as such, to complement webhooks, its good idea enable the scheduled tasks of import/export and let them run once in a while to re-sync the state of map of server guids, as webhook push support rely entirely on local data of each server.
+As stated in webhook limitation section sometimes media backends don't make it easy to receive those events, as such, to complement webhooks, its good idea enable the scheduled tasks of import/export and let them run once in a while to remap the data.

 ----

 ### Q: Can this tool run without docker?

-Yes, if you have the required PHP version and the needed extensions. to run this tool you need the following `php8.1`, and the following extensions `php8.1-pdo`, `php8.1-mbstring`, `php8.1-ctype`, `php8.1-curl`, `php8.1-sqlite3` and [composer](https://getcomposer.org/). once you have the required runtime for first time run:
+Yes, if you have the required PHP version and the needed extensions. to run this tool you need the following `php8.1`, and `php8.1-fpm` and the following extensions `php8.1-pdo`, `php8.1-mbstring`, `php8.1-ctype`, `php8.1-curl`, `php8.1-sqlite3` and[composer](https://getcomposer.org/). once you have the required runtime dependencies, for first time run:

 ```bash
 cd ~/watchstate